pb96git/Numerical-Solutions-for-Partial-Differential-Equations/README.md

     Ensure that you implement the appropriate damping, restoring force, and external force functions.

-    This code is primarily intended for educational purposes and to assist in learning numerical methods for solving differential equations in mechanical vibration systems, wave PDE.
+    This code is primarily intended for educational purposes and to assist in learning numerical methods for solving ODE in mechanical vibration systems, wave PDE and their programming in Python.